vindarel/common-lisp-course-in-videos/README.md

 > How to write functions that dynamically dispatch on the type of their arguments.
 What we see (quickly): defmethod, defgeneric (optional).

+## Who is this course for

+This course is *not* for total newcomers in programming.
+You should know what variables and functions are.

+Lisp newbies are welcome.
+I introduce Lisp basics (syntax, evaluation model…) to bootstrap you, but it's best if you know what is a language of the Lisp family.

+This course is for young(ish) profesional developers like me, who feel they deserve a more fun, comfy, compiled and fast programming language.

+It is for Python or JavaScript programmers frustrated by the unstability of their ecosystem,

+for students of computer science who want to discover why Lisp still has un-matched alien technology inside.

+It is for your friend or colleague.

 ## TODOs

 More content: